-NOTE: Students must attend at least one Information Session in order to apply.
+NOTE: Students must attend a STUDY ABROAD 101 Information Session in order to apply.

 Minimum Requirements for Acceptance

 - Students with a cumulative GPA of 2.75 are eligible to study abroad for the semester or year.
 Please note that some programs require a cumulative 3.0 GPA.

-- Students that are interested in study abroad for the semester or year are encouraged to apply by December 5, 2018 (second Wednesday after Thanksgiving break), even if they do not meet the 2.75 GPA minimum so they can ask to be reconsidered for a spring program.
+- Students that are interested in study abroad for the semester or year are encouraged to apply by the second Wednesday after Thanksgiving break even if they do not meet the 2.75 GPA minimum so they can ask to be reconsidered for a spring program.

 - Students must be able to find courses that will fit their Loyola program and allow a full time course load while abroad (15 to 30 credits).

 - Students that have a history of serious disciplinary problems or that are on disciplinary probation with Loyola are not eligible for study abroad.

 - Students must have a declared major to apply to study abroad.